Out-Law Guide | 25 Jun 2021 | 2:56 pm | 2 min. read

 Employers should also note that the promise of a future job offer will also be considered as sufficient consideration to establish that the individual is a worker who is entitled to be paid at least the NMW.

-Training is not a 'benefit in kind' if:
+HMRC's charity volunteers guidance states that training is not a 'benefit in kind' if:

 Genuine volunteers who are not 'in employment' for the purposes of equality legislation will not be protected from discrimination and will therefore not be able to bring discrimination claims against the organisation they are volunteering for.
 However, again this is determined by their employment status, which in turn is based on the reality of the relationship.